Shalom01/Shalom01/README.md

 - MSc, Distributed Systems (York University)
 - Designed the concurrent deque with the best amortized step complexity (OPODIS 2024)
-- Designed the first concurrent data structure with a working set bound (DISC 2026), implemented in LockFreeContainers below.
+- Designed the first concurrent data structure with a working set bound (DISC 2026)
+- Co-founded Cliniflow (2026), a clinical software company currently servicing therapy practices in the US and Canada

 ## Currently working on

 - **Low-latency & concurrent systems**: lock-free data structures, memory reclamation, and performance engineering, where my research background is.
+- **Affordable, accessible mental-health & behavioral care**: building automations and user-facing software that lowers the cost and friction of getting people into care.
 - **Theoretical AI**: the underlying learning theory and formal foundations, not just applying the tools.
-- **Affordable, accessible mental-health & behavioral care**: building automations and user-facing software that lowers the cost and friction of getting people into care.

 ## Selected projects